wellping/wellping/docs/publishing-updates-and-versioning.md

 ### Build Version

-The Build Version is the `version` field in the `app.json` file.
+The Build Version is the `version` field in the `app.json` file (and the `version` field in the `package.json` file).
 Its value is a conventional version number like `1.1.2`.
 This is updated each time we publish a new update on App Stores.

 Along with the `version` field in the `app.json` file, we also have `ios.buildNumber` and `android.versionCode` in the same file.
 Those are used by App Store and Google Play respectively to uniquely identify a build.
 For our purpose, we just need to keep `ios.buildNumber` and `android.versionCode` the same and make sure we increment them every time we change the `version` field (or when we, for some reason, want to upload a new binary to App Stores with the smae `version`).